 To earn $50/day solely from ads, you’d need around 2,500 pageviews per day, or 75,000 pageviews per month.

 This type of traffic doesn’t happen overnight, but it’s certainly doable.
+Check out these travel blogs that make money for some real-life examples.

 Most blogging courses focus on affiliate marketing, but Fat Stacks is all about traffic and ads.
 Check out my full Fat Stacks review for more info.